jimliddle/Ollama-RLM-Analyzer/README.md

 ✅ Each chunk gets its own LLM call with fresh context (in this case not to avoid context rot but because the context window in local LLM's is much smaller)

-✅ Extraction Prompt with fact assertion + verifed / inferred behaviour
+✅ Extraction Prompt with fact assertion + verifed / inferred behaviour (the extraction prompt is editable)

 ✅ Synthesis Prompt combines all extracted facts